Shyamalp16/CloudGaming/README.md

 **Key Components:**
 *   **`PureSignalingServer.js`**: A simple implementation that allows two peers (one Host, one Client) to find each other and exchange the necessary information to connect.
 *   **`ScalableSignalingServer.js`**: A more advanced, stateless implementation that uses **Redis** to store all room and session state.
 It uses a single, pattern-based Redis subscription (`psubscribe`) to efficiently handle messaging for all rooms, eliminating the need for per-client subscriptions and allowing for seamless scaling.
+*   **`SecureSignalingServer.js`**: A room-based signaling server that provides more robust session management.
 *   **Logic**: The server listens for WebSocket connections.
-When a client connects, it is added to a room in Redis.
-When it sends a message, the message is published to the room's Redis channel.
-All server instances subscribed to the channel pattern will receive the message and forward it to the appropriate clients connected to their instance.
+When a client connects, it is added to a room.
+When it sends a message, the message is forwarded to the other peer in the room.

 ### 3. Client (`/Client`)